 It wasn’t until 21 years after the artist’s death that the museum came into fruition.
 Norwegian Architects, Myklebust and Fougner, were behind the building project, which would house this expansive collection.
 In 1963, the building was considered extremely contemporary for its time.
 1994 saw the building’s expansion to include two new wings.
 As well as a journey into the life and works of Edvard Munch, a series of temporary exhibitions, often combining Munch’s work with other famous artists, is on display.
 Previous masters on display have included Van Gogh, as well as Norwegian artists, Gustav Vigeland and Bjarne Melgaard.

 Few Norwegian artists have left such a huge impression on the art world.
 His two most famous breakthrough masterpieces were ‘Scream’ and ‘Madonna’.
 His legacy will again come into its own when a new museum, currently under construction, opens its doors in Oslo’s Bjørvika in 2019.

 Making the most of your visit

 It is possible to become even more aquatinted with Munch and his work by joining on of the guided tours, available in several languages.
 It is recommended to contact the museum in advance to make sure there is a tour running during your visit.
 In the museum shop, you will find an inspiring and wide range of Munch motif prints, books and publications, as well as souvenirs.
 With new reading material in your hand, end your visit at the museum’s café for a spot of lunch.

-From the Radisson Blu Hotel, Oslo Alna, you can enjoy all the benefits of the city, while retreating in style.
+From the Radisson Blu Hotel & Conference Center, Oslo Alna, you can enjoy all the benefits of the city, while retreating in style.
 At the same time, you will just be a short metro ride away from the Munch Museum and some of Oslo’s other major attractions.